 Rabbi Deana Sussman Berezin is a native of St. Louis, Missouri.
 She served as the Rabbi Educator at Central Reform Congregation, a vibrant congregation of 780 households in the city of St. Louis.
 Rabbi Berezin attended HUC-JIR in Los Angeles.
 She earned a Master of Arts in Jewish Education and was ordained in May of 2014.
 In addition to student pulpits at Temple Beth Torah, Temple Beth Shalom, Beth Knesset Bamidbar, and at the China Lake Naval Air and Weapons Station, Rabbi Berezin served as the Harold M. Schulweis Rabbinic Intern at Jewish World Watch, an organization that promotes education, advocacy and action around issues of genocide and mass atrocities.
 She had a second rabbinic internship at Our House Grief Support Center, providing pastoral care to both children and adults.
 Prior to her enrollment in rabbinic school, Rabbi Berezin attended Indiana University, graduating Phi Beta Kappa with a Bachelor of Arts degree in Jewish Studies and Religious Studies and a double minor in Hebrew and Psychology.
 Rabbi Berezin married Jared Berezin in 2016.

-Cantor Wendy Shermet has been part of the clergy team at Temple Israel since 2001.
+Cantor Wendy Shermet retired in 2019 after serving Temple Israel for 18 wonderful years.
 She has a Master of Music Degree from the New England Conservatory of Music, and ordination and a Master of Sacred Music from Hebrew Union College – Jewish Institute of Religion.